How to Achieve a Tension Free Golf Swing

 The less tense your grip on the golf club is, the less tension your body will have throughout the golf swing.
 And guess what, the more clubhead speed you’ll be able to generate!

-Smooth like butter! 🙂 As you can see, you really don’t have to exert yourself for a fluid tension free golf swing!
+You really don’t have to exert yourself for a fluid tension free golf swing!
 Think about the grip as if you’re holding a small bird, you don’t want to grip too tightly as you’ll kill it.
 Grip it softly, but firm enough to keep it safe!

-Some Tension Free Tips
+Some Tension Free Golf Swing Tips

 2. Drop the ego – Us men are a macho breed, we feel the need to hit at the ball, with more distance being an extra level on our ego meter.
 When you step on to the course/driving range, leave that ego in the car.
 Instead think about the feel of the swing instead.
 If you concentrate too much on distance, you’ll forget about the feel of the swing.